-2.9.13 Exporting Structure to XLS (Excel)
+2.8.14 Exporting Structure to XLS (Excel)

 You can download the structure that you see on the screen as an XLS file and open it in Microsoft Excel or in other applications that support this format.

-Click the Export button in the toolbar and select Export to Excel.
+To export the structure to XLS, click the Export button in the toolbar and select Export to Excel

 The browser will download a new XLS file, which you can save or open.
-The XLS file will contain all the issues that are present in the structure and the hierarchy will be preserved.
+The XLS file will: